domsteil/sgxjvm-public/docs/source/handler-trees.rst

 downstream E', then A', etc.

 At the root of the tree on both sides is a ``RootHandler``.
-This ``Handler`` deals with exception handling and provides a way to add downstream handlers, the messages of which it will multiplex (mux) automatically.
+This ``Handler`` deals with exception handling and provides a way to add downstream handlers, the messages of which it will multiplex automatically.
 Exceptions thrown are propagated back and rethrown on the calling side.

 By subclassing ``Enclavelet`` you get these downstream handlers added to the ``RootHandler`` automatically: